AIKernelResearch/TileCodegenBugStudy.github.io/README.md

-# Characterizing Real-World Bugs in Tile Programs for Automated Bug Detection
+# Characterizing Real-World Bugs in Tile Programs for Automated Bug Detection [ISSTA 2026]

 This is an academic paper project page template.